GitThisJoel/efficient-c/instud/README.md

 ```
 > The difference between `a` and `b` is where in the memory the value is **stored** at.
 >
-> `a` is allocated on the heap and only if memory is available it will allocate it, otherwise it will return `NULL`.
+> `a` is allocated on the heap and only if memory is available it will allocate it, otherwise it will return `NULL`. `a` is also a pointer.
 >
-> `b` will allocate memory regardless if there is enough space or not, this can lead to it overwriting other parts of the code.
+> `b` will allocate memory regardless if there is enough space or not, this can lead to it overwriting other parts of the code. `b` is not a pointer.

 2. Suppose you have a single-linked list `h`, the nodes have a field next, when `h` is empty, `h` is a null pointer, and you would like to write a function `f` to add a node `q` to the beginning of the list (so that the `h` in `g` below points to it), how would you call `f` in C (especially the arguments) and how could `f` be implemented? `f` should have two parameters `h` and `p` where `p` has type `node_t* p` and you should decide the type of the parameter `h`.